christmas

 Glowing Christmas tree in the centre of Calle Larios in Malaga.

-Alameda Principal transforms into a glowing tunnel of ficus trees wrapped in 270,000 LED lights, with six giant illuminated decorations that double as perfect selfie frames.
+Alameda Principal transforms into a glowing tunnel of ficus trees wrapped in 270,000 LED lights, with six giant illuminated decorations that double as selfie frames.

 Golden Christmas lights depicting angels stretching down Calle Larios, seen from the end of the street.